 An interpretive report will be provided.

-Absence of a mutation does not preclude the diagnosis of familial hypercholesterolemia (FH) unless a specific mutation has been previously identified in an affected family member.
+Absence of a variant does not preclude the diagnosis of familial hypercholesterolemia (FH) unless a specific variant has been previously identified in an affected family member.

-This method will not detect large rearrangement-type mutations or mutations that occur in the introns (except in the splicing regions) and regulatory regions (except the sterol-regulated portion of the promoter) of the gene.
+This method will not detect large rearrangement-type variants or variants that occur in the introns (except in the splicing regions) and regulatory regions (except the sterol-regulated portion of the promoter) of the gene.

 Sometimes a genetic alteration of unknown significance may be identified.
 In this case, testing of family members may be useful to determine pathogenicity of the alteration.